freeCodeCamp/guide/src/pages/agile/continuous-integration/index.md

 5. Automate deployment.

-Keep your app fully up-to-date with ann new changes by automating deployment in the production environment as the final stage of the build process, once all tests have passed and the test deployment in the production environment clone has succeeded.
+Keep your app fully up-to-date with any new changes by automating deployment in the production environment as the final stage of the build process, once all tests have passed and the test deployment in the production environment clone has succeeded.

 ### CI Services